Close X

 Editorial decisions will be guided by the following principles:

-- Is the content divisive or contrary to the official policies and principles of The United Methodist Church?
-Official positions of The UMC are defined in The Book of Discipline.
+• Is the content divisive or contrary to the official doctrine, polity, and social teachings of The United Methodist Church?
+Official positions of the UMC are defined in the Book of Discipline and the Book of Resolutions

 Political Content